 We do not share information about specific orders or customers with a third party under any circumstances.
 I’m sure you’ll understand.

 We have reached out to the customer in question to inquire about any issues he’s had with any Benja orders.
 We have not been able to get a response.

 No, we didn’t “understand” Chapin’s explanation.
-And Michelle checked with Zhao, who confirmed that his contact information had remained the same throughout this ordeal.
+And we checked with Zhao, who confirmed that his contact information had remained the same throughout this ordeal.
 So she pressed Chapin to process the $500 refund.